Ruben-MR/Quadrotor_3D_planning_control/README.md

 The file **simulator_MPC.py** allows for the simulation of the MPC in multiple operation modes, but with more limited options in terms of minimum snap.
-Please notice once again that, in order to perform collision avoidance with an unpredicted obstacle (that is, an obstacle in the way of the trajectory), scenarios 1 and 2 are the only ones for which the avoidance has been tested to be performed robustly.
+Please notice once again that, in order to perform collision avoidance with an unpredicted obstacle (that is, an obstacle in the way of the trajectory), scenario 2 is the only one for which the avoidance has been tested to be performed robustly.

 ## References